sfigg/commercialization-public/manufacture/desktop/sysprep--generalize--a-windows-installation.md

 4. After the computer shuts down, [capture your image with DISM](capture-images-of-hard-disk-partitions-using-dism.md).

 5. Deploy this image to a reference computer.
-When the reference computer boots, it displays the Out-Of-Box Experience (OOBE) screen.
+When the reference computer boots, it displays the OOBE screen.

 ### Generalize using unattend